freiberg-roman/dads-torch/README.md

+# Your task

+This project was initially used for my thesis and abandomed midway due to low priority.
+Hence, I am looking forward for your suggestions to finish up this implementation.
+The basic setup is done.
+You need to validate and test all components and reproduce the results of the original paper.
+As a tip, I would definatly start with the MixtureOfExperts model and compare it to the original implementation.
+(My suggestion would be to drop the batch normalization first and integrate it back after all other sources of error are eliminated.)
+Please read the Appendix in the original work, where most implentation details are hidden.
+Thanks for your help!
+I am looking forward for your PRs :)).

 Note: This project is still WIP.
 Benchmarks and further details will be added soon.
 # PyTorch implementation Dynamics-Aware Discovery of Skills (DADS).
 The ``dads-torch`` repository contains all modules needed for the implementation of [DADS](https://arxiv.org/abs/1907.01657).